Twinning for Space-Air-Ground-Sea Integrated Networks: Beyond Conventional Digital Twin Towards Goal-Oriented Semantic Twin: Construction and Deployment of GOST

 \subsubsection{Distributed Computing}

 With the scaling of SAGSIN, single GOST model can no longer meet the management demands of such complex systems, where centralized computing and control architectures struggle to satisfy multi-tasking and real-time requirements \cite{wang2025multi}.
 In light of these limitations, distributed GOST leverages a cloud-edge-end collaborative architecture and parallel computing technology to achieve dynamic task allocation and optimization \cite{Jiang,Xu,Hofmann}, enabling collaborative development, intelligent integration, and monitoring of multiple GOST models \cite{Yang_Liu}.
 Specifically, the cloud infrastructure serves as a central hub for advanced intelligence, enabling multi-task collaborative reasoning through model aggregation\cite{Burger} and fostering knowledge sharing for semantic graph construction \cite{Wang}.
-To further refine resource scheduling within this framework, fog computing is introduced as an intermediate layer to alleviate computational loads\cite{Qinglin_Qi,Mi}.
+To further refine resource scheduling within this framework, fog computing is introduced as an intermediate layer to alleviate computational loads\cite{Mi}.
 This extended cloud-fog-edge-end collaboration facilitates efficient resource utilization and PCCA optimization\cite{Yihong_Tao,11063292}, enabling multi-level distributed decision-making strategies to ensure robust control in dynamic environments\cite{Pan}.

 Federated learning (FL) represents an essential enabler for distributed GOST deployment, as it allows multiple heterogeneous nodes to collaboratively train and update models without centralized data aggregation.
 To demonstrate how GOST utilizes FL within SAGSIN, a cloud-edge-end collaborative FL framework in a ground-satellite-UAV network is presented in Fig. \ref{fig_FL}.
 FL has been widely applied for model aggregation, optimization, and updates \cite{lu2020communication}, providing a reliable learning framework for large-scale, highly heterogeneous SAGSIN environments.
-For example, in \cite{Yunlong_Lu_L} and \cite{Yunlong_Lu_A}, FL is employed to optimize access strategies for mobile edge users and migration strategies for DT, significantly improving system resource utilization and edge DT service quality.
+For example, in \cite{Yunlong_Lu_L} and \cite{Yunlong_Lu_A}, FL is employed to optimize access strategies for mobile edge users and migration strategies for DT.